Quickstart: Create and deploy a human resources Power Virtual Agents bot in Teams

 Employee chats with the bot to ask about time-off

-She sees an option for Paid vacation and begins there to get some initial information, so she selects Paid vacation.
+An option for Paid vacation appears and Melissa begins to get some initial information by selecting Paid vacation.

-She is presented the website to get more information on paid time-off.
+A website is presented to get more information on paid time-off.

 The bot then gathers customer satisfaction data and ends the conversation.

-After reviewing the HR site for paid time-off, she understands that she needs extended leave since she will be gone for more than three months.
-She returns to the bot and types I need extended leave.
+After reviewing the HR site for paid time-off, Melissa understands the need for extended leave after being gone for more than three months.
+Melissa returns to the bot and types I need extended leave.

-The bot lets Melissa know that an HR expert is needed for the extended leave request and asks Melissa for a description of her issue.
+The bot lets Melissa know that an HR expert is needed for the extended leave request and asks Melissa for a description of the issue.

 The bot then informs Melissa that an expert has been notified, who will be reaching out shortly.

 Now that the request has been made, let's go back to the bot author's (that's you) view and go to the HR team's experts channel.